oSoWoSo/void-user-repository/README.md

 ## How to contribute
 Clone Codeberg repo
 `git clone https://codeberg.org/oSoWoSo/oco`
+Copy srcpkgs directory to cloned [void-packages](https://github.com/void-linux/void-packages)
+Use `xnew <pkgname>` to create new template
+Fill everyhing as needed and remove rest
+Use `xlint <pkgname>` to lint templates
+Build templates with tests `./xbps-src -Q pkg <pkgname>`
+(Tests must be allowed in $XBPS_DISTDIR/etc/conf)
+We build for x86_64 and aarch64 + musl variants
+(I am usualy trying x86_64 and aarch64-musl crossbuild)
 Add your changes
-- When you change any shlib from upstream void-packages, changes my be reflected in `shlibs_remove` and `shlibe_append`
+When you change any shlib from upstream void-packages, changes must be reflected in `shlibs_remove` and `shlibe_append`
-- When you add new shlib add it to `shlibe_append`
+When you add new shlib add it only to `shlibe_append`
 After adding template, run `./update-repo -u` to regenerate templates list and table
+One commit per template, mesage: `<pkgname> <version>`

 Create PR